Generative Engine Optimization (GEO): The Complete Guide for 2025

 SEO wins clicks.
 GEO wins mentions.

 This is the million-dollar question.
-And the research gives us some clear answers.
+And the research gives us some answers.

 A study by Profound analysed over 30 million citations across major AI platforms.
 Here's what they found: